On Attraction to Annihilation Maligner offer up 30 minutes of savage death/thrash metal. This is some quality stuff.

 There are also some very enjoyable solos here.

-Full of punishing blast beats, ripping riffs and visceral attitude, Attraction to Attitude channels the best and fastest of what 80s extreme metal had to offer, although it would be a mistake to think of Maligner as purely being stuck in the old-school; they have learned a few tricks from more recent times too.
+Full of punishing blast beats, ripping riffs and visceral attitude, Attraction to Annihilation channels the best and fastest of what 80s extreme metal had to offer, although it would be a mistake to think of Maligner as purely being stuck in the old-school; they have learned a few tricks from more recent times too.
 Think a mix of bands such as Kreator, Sodom, Death, Pestilence, etc. mixed in with a healthy dose of added modern day extremity and bolstered with a heavy, gritty production.
 If that sounds good, then let me assure you that Attraction to Annihilation sounds even better.

 If you’re a fan of old-school thrash metal, but crave something more aggressive, then this is for you, especially if you also favour bands that adopt a song-based approach.
 This is a brief album of very satisfying material, combining memorability and instant appeal with plenty of replay value.
 Maligner’s debut album is a rough, violent gem.